zimmshane/Feature-Selection-and-NN-Classifier/readme.md

 - One instance per line

 ### Example Data Format
+Your input dataset should be a `.txt` and should look something like this.
 ```
 1    0.1   0.2   0.3
 0    0.4   0.5   0.6
 1    0.7   0.8   0.9
 ```

 ## Algorithms

 ### Feature Selection Methods

-1. **Forward Selection**: Starts with no features and iteratively adds the most beneficial features
+1. **Forward Selection** [`forward`]: Starts with no features and iteratively adds the most beneficial features
-2. **Backward Elimination**: Starts with all features and iteratively removes the least beneficial features
+2. **Backward Elimination**[`backward`]: Starts with all features and iteratively removes the least beneficial features
-3. **Simulated Annealing**: Uses probabilistic approach to search feature space, potentially escaping local optima
+3. **Simulated Annealing**[`simulated-annealing`]: Uses probabilistic approach to search feature space, potentially escaping local optima

 ### Normalization Options